kapish33/WhatsApp_Auto/README.md

 https://youtu.be/kkZD6SJAijo

 # Disablity
-i Had Consiously Putted a Bug in it which is in Hour to fix that you have to chech Hour when it changes
+i Had Consciously Putting a Bug in it which is in Hour to fix that you have to check Hour when it changes